Endometrial Ablation

 During this procedure, your doctor inserts a special probe into the uterus through the vagina and cervix.
 The tool applies microwave energy to the uterine lining, which destroys it.

-• check the size, shape and health of your uterus
+• Check the size, shape and health of your uterus

-• remove an IUD, if you have one
+• Remove an IUD, if you have one

-• take an endometrial biopsy of the lining of your uterus to make sure you do not have cancer
+• Take an endometrial biopsy of the lining of your uterus to make sure you do not have cancer

 • Ultrasonography: sound waves to create pictures of the pelvic organs.

-You may need to stop taking medicines that reduce your blood’s ability to clot before having endometrial ablation.
+You may need to stop taking medicines that reduce your blood’s ability to clot before having an endometrial ablation.
 These include:

 • Aspirin